trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 6. Determine the key ID you want to use for signing (e.g. from one of the user's DID docs).
 7. Call the `PresentCredential` method on the `Interaction` object with the selected credentials.

+In certain use cases, you might want the user to be able to provide a credential even if no credential matches the requirements.
+In that case, you can call the `PresentCredentialUnsafe` method on the `Interaction` object instead of step 7, passing in a single credential instead of a credential array.

 ### Examples

 The following examples show how to use the APIs to go through the OpenID4VP flow using the iOS and Android bindings.